 Overview

-• Curate leading practice materials, tools, or training modules, or commission new ones where gaps exist,
+• Curating leading practice materials, tools, or training modules, or commissioning new ones where gaps exist

-• Point to and bring these elements together in one site online - Understorey - and help people navigate the sector, and
+• Bringing these elements together in one site online - Understorey

-• Ensure sector input and ideas inform Understorey’s development.
-This will include rural and regional, First Nations, and culturally and linguistically marginalised voices.
+• Ensuring that inputs and ideas from across Australia’s diverse social enterprise sector informs Understorey’s development.
+This includes rural and regional, First Nations, and culturally and linguistically marginalised voices.

 Purpose

-A First Nations Reference Group will be established to provide guidance to Social Enterprise Australia in its efforts to develop and curate relevant First-Nations related information and educational resources for the Australian social enterprise sector ("the Sector"), as part of the SEDI Education and Mentoring Coordinator program ("the Program").
+The First Nations Reference Group has been established to provide guidance to Social Enterprise Australia in its efforts to develop and curate relevant First Nations-related information and educational resources for the Australian social enterprise sector ("the Sector"), as part of the SEDI Education and Mentoring Coordinator program ("the Program").

 Objectives